 And while you may be more likely to find unbiased advice from an independent advisor, you’ll still want to be careful.
 Even independent advisors can end up being salespeople for a company.

-A few questions you can ask include the following, says Brian Walsh, CFP, manager of financial planning with SoFi, a personal finance company: “Do they earn commission on insurance sales?
+A few questions you can ask include the following, says Brian Walsh, CFP, senior manager of financial planning with SoFi, a personal finance company: “Do they earn commission on insurance sales?
 Do they earn commission on stock transactions?
 Are they affiliated with a financial company that offers proprietary products?”

 So be very careful around an advisor that you’re not paying for service.
 As the old saying goes, “He who pays the piper calls the tune.”

 One way around the conflict of interest in the financial industry is perhaps the most obvious: you need to find an advisor who works for you and is paid only by you and other clients like you.
 Of course, that means money comes out of your own pocket, but you’re likely to come out ahead.